 The book in a dream is a quiet but precise symbol of your inner work.
 Through it the psyche reminds you that knowledge, answers, stories do not always come from outside.
 Often they are already there, written in your own “book,” and you only need to take them in your hands.

-Allow yourself to relate to your life as a volume in which not only another’s culture but also your own chapter is being written.
+Allow yourself to relate to your life as a volume in which not only someone else’s culture but also your own chapter is being written.
 To reread old pages without shame.
-Not to fear foreign languages you grow into.
-And not to forget: the blank pages ahead are no testimony of your incompleteness, but a sign that the story is still going.
-Each time you dream of a book, a very attentive part of you quietly says: “you are not only a reader; you are also the author of your line; do not give that pen to anyone.”
+Not to fear the new languages you grow into.
+And not to forget: the blank pages ahead are not a testimony to your incompleteness, but a sign that the story is still going.
+Each time you dream of a book, a very attentive part of you quietly says: “you are not only a reader; you are also the author of your own line; do not hand that pen to anyone.”

 Other Dream Meanings